Max Bell Centre Upgrades

 - Accessibility improvements including barrier-free washrooms, a new elevator and accessible seating.

 - Lighting upgrades, improved access to potable water, electrical service for food trucks, structural aprons to support entertainment staging, and resurfacing of the parking lot.

 - Addition of windows between the two arenas to allow for greater spectator interaction.

 - Interior repainting.

 The estimated cost of this project was $14 million.

 City arenas are an important part of sport and recreation in Calgary.
 Upgrades respond to user demand while improving the functionality, efficiency and accessibility of City-owned arenas.

-Capital investment in this project will contribute almost $8.8 million to the GDP and generate 62 full-time equivalent jobs (based on Infrastructure Calgary’s economic impact assessment model).
+Capital investment in this project will contributed almost $8.8 million to the GDP and generated 62 full-time equivalent jobs (based on Infrastructure Calgary’s economic impact assessment model).

-The contractor will adhere to The City’s Community Standards Bylaw, 5M2004 for hours of operation, material storage and construction best practices, including dust mitigation.
-If you have questions, please contact 311.
+The contractor adhered to The City’s Community Standards Bylaw, 5M2004 for hours of operation, material storage and construction best practices, including dust mitigation.